-You have every right to be proud of your accomplishments, but always stay humble.
-When we were growing up, my dad always taught us that the loudest person in the room, knows the least.
-Remember to take as much time to listen, as you take to talk.
-You can learn a lot by observing others and know that your success will speak louder than your words.
+When my sister and I were growing up, we were taught that the loudest person in the room, will know the least.
+Remember to take as much time to listen others, as you take to talk.
+You can learn a lot by observing others.

 5. Don’t Make Excuses, Apologize

-Immature people make excuses.
-Professionals take responsibility for their mistakes.
-This speaks volumes to your character.
 Nobody wants to hear excuses, people want to know it won’t happen again.
-Knowing how to make an apology sincere, is one of the best skills you can have.
-People don’t want to hold a grudge, so don’t give them a reason to.
-With that, know that not everybody will accept your apology – and that is okay.
+With that, not everybody will accept your apology – and that is okay.
 Take what you have learned from that situation and don’t do it again.

 6. Time is Your Most Precious Resource

 Time is the one thing, that you can never get back.
 Don’t waste time on work that you hate and people you don’t want to be around.
 That is so much time slipping through your fingers.